-Managing Director's Statement for the year ended 30 September 2022
+Managing Director's Statement for the year ended 30 September 2024

-I have pleasure in presenting your company's Annual Report and Financial Statements for the year ended 30 September 2022.
+I have the pleasure in presenting your Company's Annual Report and Financial Statements for the year ended 30 September 2024.

-The directors continue to follow the same investment strategy, namely to invest in small to medium sized undervalued or fast growing companies, with the investment objective of achieving long term capital growth in excess of the FTSE All Share Index.
+Whilst the Company's trading activity has reduced with low levels of fundraising in the small microcap UK public markets, the directors continue to follow an investment strategy, through investing in small undervalued or fast growing companies, with the investment objective of achieving long term capital growth in excess of the FTSE All Share Index.
+Opportunities in the UK public markets are presenting themselves and the Company is taking some advantage of market volatility.

-The Company had cash of £111,937 at the year-end (2021: £524,643).
-The pre-tax loss was £1,064,259 (2021: pre-tax profit of £841,890).
+The Company had cash of £150,426 at the year-end (2023: £174,052).
+The pre-tax loss was £422,980 (2023: pre-tax loss of £285,740).